nandabritto/beer_rate/TESTING.md

 ### **Response to the user experience test:**
   All user feedback was incorporated on the platform except by points 2.1 and 4.1 that is planned to be implemented as future features.

+### Final User Testing (Beta)

+On this test, a checklist was developed to guide user along all pages ans features on platform.
+This checklist and the results can be viewed here:

 ## Manual Testing
 ========================================================================================
 ### Desktop